bobcamera/bobcamera/src/ros2/README.md

 2. navigate to the ros2 source location: `cd ./bobcamera/src/ros2`
 3. Open vscode by typing: `code .`

-#### Setup

-Run the setup script to setup dev container.
-This is required for rosbridge_suite and any other third party packages like the ros_ipcamera package: `./setup.sh`

 #### Update RTSP cam details if you are using an RTSP camera

 * update the environment variables for both camera rtsp credentials and frame size in `./launch_application.sh`